joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2022/11/27/us/set-adrift.html?searchResultPosition=1

 **Small Plane Crashes Into Transmission Tower in Maryland**\
-`Rescuers on Sunday night devised a careful plan to extricate the two people on board.
-Photos showed the plane entangled in power lines and seemingly suspended in a snarled mess of metal.`\
+`Rescuers on Sunday night devised a careful plan to extricate the two people on board, as 117,000 were without power.
+Photos showed the plane entangled in power lines.`\
 https://nytimes.com/2022/11/27/us/maryland-plane-crash-power-line.html?searchResultPosition=2

 **Another Patron Who Subdued Assailant at Club Q Acted to Save ‘the Family I Found’**\